-Over the last couple of years, even businesses from certain traditionally “offline” industries have gone online, in one way or another.
+Cybersecurity is the main concern over the last couple of years, even businesses from certain traditionally “offline” industries have gone online, in one way or another.
 A large number of businesses have websites these days, with many of them even doing business online, selling their services or products directly on the web.
-Other businesses are online in a less obvious way, exchanging emails with their customers and partners, their employees collaborating online on tasks and projects and so on.
+Other businesses are online in a less obvious way, exchanging emails with their customers and partners, their employees collaborating online on tasks and projects, and so on.

 While going online is definitely a good thing for the company which can increase the customer base and lower expenses through taking advantage of software-as-a-service solutions, web presence also comes with its own risks.
 In short, a business that goes online needs to start worrying about cybersecurity as soon as possible.

 The most important thing entrepreneurs and small business owners need to understand that size does not matter when cybersecurity is in question.
 Hackers and other attackers do not worry themselves much about how big a company is.
 In fact, many among them prefer smaller businesses for one very simple reason.
 Smaller businesses often lack even the basic cybersecurity measures, meaning they can be easily penetrated.
 This will often be possible to do without spending more than a few minutes.

 Small businesses which handle any kind of payment data are particularly attractive to attackers who will use one of the innumerable ways of gaining access in order to find their way to the sensitive data that can be used to empty accounts and do other kinds of damage.

 Small business owners should also understand that the costs of a data breach can be very high and that in many cases they can lead to the business having to shut down completely.
 There are a number of reasons for this.

 For one, a business will most likely have to halt all of their operations until they are certain the data breach has been handled and that the company’s data is secure once again.
 This can take months during which the business will only lose money.
 It also takes quite a bit of money to hire experts who will “purge” the company and make it secure again.